-See Part 2: Physical Health, as well.
+See Part 2: Physical health and Part 3: Mental health, as well.

 Why an accommodations and products series?
 One of the things that chronic health problems will do to you is make you try anything to make things even a little better.
 My friends, the goal for this series is that you won’t have to go through as much of the rabbit trail searching that I did because now you get to learn from my mistakes and get straight to the good stuff!
 This part one of a 3-part series about my favorite things that help me wisely manage.
 Many of these accommodations are cheap and even free; some are more costly, but I promise they have made a big enough difference for me that I wanted to mention them anyway.

 I’ve learned from the best occupational therapists, physical therapists, (mental health) therapists, doctors, nurses, peers, and so on over the years – especially during my month at the Mayo Clinic Pain Rehabilitation Clinic – about how to manage the tricky balance of caring for my health concerns and having a rich, full life.
 The 3 parts of this accommodations and products series will be about vocational/organizational health, physical health, and mental health.
 This particular post is about vocational/organizational accommodations and how they help me establish the rhythms of my life.

 (For reference, I have a Mac and an iPhone, but I’m sure that there are equivalent apps on other computers and phones, too.)

 Vocational and organizational accommodations